kunal-visoulia/Object-Recognition-Using-CNN/README.md

                 ]
 <br/> 1.5 * 200 + 1.5 * 200 +(-1.5) * 0 + (-1.5) * 0 = 600 (a large value)

-Size of a convulation can vary but it is the value inside it that determines what type of patterns it detects.<br/>
+Size of a Convolution can vary but it is the value inside it that determines what type of patterns it detects.<br/>
 You don't directly choose the numbers to go into your convolutions for deep learning, instead the deep learning technique determines what convolutions will be useful from the data (as part of model-training using gradient descent and back propagation).
 Using these way to automatic create filters means we can have a large number of filters, to capture many different patterns.
 Each convulation we apply to the original 2D tensor(pixel intensity matrix) creates new 2D tensors a new and we stack all these 2D tensors into a 3D tensor, this gives a the representation of image in 3D(1st dimension for hoz rows of pixels,2nd dim. for vertical columns and 3rd dim.(**the channel dimension**) for different convulation's outputs ).<br/>
 Now we apply a new convulation layer(each set of convulations that get applied at the same time is called a layer) to this output 3D tensor(this contains patterns like hoz and vert. lines, dark spots locations, etc).
 This 2nd layer of convulations takes this map of pattern locations as input and multiplies it with 3D layer of convulations to find more complex patterns(black and white pixels combination => hoz and vert. lines combination => shapes(boxes,etc); concentric circles to wheels, etc and this may help us detect a car) and so on.After a number of layers and filters, we have a 3Dtensor with a rich summary of image content.